ANechifor98/Third-Year-Project/Functional_Specification.md

 palette, contrasts and a screenwriter should be compatible with the app also.

-\#note to self say what the issues are and how we can satisfy them

 Various users will have different motivations to use the app.

 **2.3 Operational Scenarios**